aardappel/lobster/docs/source/memory_management.md

 all of them have proven to be very rare.

 ~~~~
-cannot assign to x while borrowed
+cannot modify x while y borrows it
 ~~~~

-This can be caused by code like:
+Consider code like:

 ~~~~
 var x = "hello"